-Coronavirus: India registers 3,66,161 new cases, 3,754 deaths
+Covid-19: Delhi's Covaxin stock will last a day, Covishield for 3-4 days, says health minister

 “I think the points they raised were valid and these can be investigated and decided on,” he says.
 “I think oxygen is just a temporary problem.
 It will get solved.
 But there should be no black marketing,” he added.

-9.24 am: The Centre tells the Supreme Court that its coronavirus vaccination policy had been framed to ensure equitable distribution, with the limited availability of vaccines, vulnerability, and the fact that vaccinating the entire country was not possible in one go due to the suddenness of the pandemic, “as the prime consideration”, reports The Indian Express.
+9.24 am: The Centre tells the Supreme Court that its Covid-19 vaccination policy has been formed to make sure that distribution is equally done, considering the limited availability of shots, vulnerability, and that vaccinating the whole country was not possible at the same time, reports The Indian Express.

 9.08 am: Here are the top updates from Sunday